acanby/es-core-training/introduction.md

 Each write operation will return the newest version number, (ie the worked on document) Each write operation can accept a version number, which is the expected version to work on.
 If this number does not match the version found by elasticsearch, the operation will fail

+Index requests are cached by elasticsearch, for around a minute.
+This is useful for requests which are near enough to simultaneous.

+Updates
+get-then-reindex to limit version conflicts and network roundtrips retry_on_confluct specifies the number of times to retry an idempotent update Updates will be retried if there is a version conflict between the get and update.
+Only works if _source is stored (is enabled by default) _update will update the document identified by the id in the url path.
+Existing data will be wrapped in a doc json block. upsert param can be added to do an update if exists, create otherwise type operation.

+Scripts can do anything that the elasticsearch user can do.
+They should typically be disabled for production use.

+_mget will return multiple documents at once, limiting the overhead of HTTP.